patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+**version RPI-ECU-v2_1**  25 feb 20222 upgrade archive.
+- repaired a bug with offset to sunrise / sunset
+- restored a missing file for mqtt test.
+- Some cosmetics

 **version RPI-ECU-v2_0**  15 feb 20222 Only installable as sd-image.
 - changed the process of gathering the total energy values.
 - ruled out the effect of disturbances (eclips, inverter resets, zigbee disturbances)